School safety officer charged with murder in death of young woman that sparked uproar

 Luis Carrillo, the attorney representing the Rodriguez family, said of the first-degree murder charge brought a sense of overdue solace and justice for the young woman’s relatives.

-“For the family this is the first step on the road to justice,” Carrillo said in an interview with The Washington Post Thursday, adding that he believes the former officer should have been arrested the day after he shot Rodriguez.
+“For the family this is the first step on the road to justice,” Carrillo said in an interview with The Washington Post on Thursday, adding that he believes the former officer should have been arrested the day after he shot Rodriguez.
 “The family still has an enormous amount of pain that Mona’s life was taken at such a young age, and this arrest will not bring Mona back.”

-Gonzalez, who worked for the Long Beach Unified School District, was arrested by homicide detectives on Wednesday and being held on a $2 million bail.
+Gonzalez, who worked for the Long Beach Unified School District, was arrested by homicide detectives on Wednesday and is being held on a $2 million bail.
 He is expected to be arraigned Friday.
 Gonzalez could not immediately be reached for comment, and it was not clear whether he had retained an attorney.

-The shooting comes amid ongoing debate on school safety officers and as the nation grapples with mounting demands for police reform following the murder of the George Floyd in Minneapolis.
+The shooting comes amid ongoing debate on school safety officers and as the nation grapples with mounting demands for police reform following the murder of George Floyd in Minneapolis.
 Civil rights activists have pointed at long-standing patterns of racial disparities when it comes to policing, including policing in schools, while others have called for more law enforcement presence on campus as shootings continue to occur.

 Gascón was elected district attorney last year on a campaign platform of criminal justice reform, vowing greater accountability and punishment for law enforcement officers who engage in bad conduct, including those who use excessive force.